 Airboats can also move easily over land, or water, that is covered in ice.

-As there are no moving parts below the boat, with the motor and propeller located at the rear of the vessel inside it, there is nothing to impede the flat bottom from sliding over the ice.
+As there are no moving parts below the boat there is nothing to impede the flat bottom from sliding over the ice.

 Grassy and muddy land areas are the best land types for airboats while rocky and very uneven land areas are unsuitable.